-- Achieve a high level of resource management by combining multiple devices in a single thread - Provide better control of applications that have high channel density. - Provide several extended mechanisms that help you port applications from other operating systems. - Reduce system overhead by minimizing thread context switching. - Simplify the coordination of events from many devices.
+- Achieve a high level of resource management by combining multiple devices in a single thread. - Provide better control of applications that have high channel density. - Provide several extended mechanisms that help you port applications from other operating systems. - Work with other SRL mechanisms that allow new developers to tightly integrate the SRL with standard Windows 32-bit programming mechanisms, such as the Win32 API and MFC. - Reduce system overhead by minimizing thread context switching. - Simplify the coordination of events from many devices.

-2.2 Synchronous Model
+Synchronous Model 2.2